HildrRipple/AgentSociety/docs/01-quick-start/02-start-your-first-simulation.md

 :class: hint
 If you look the error like `ERROR: Could not find a version that satisfies the requirement agentsociety`, it means your OS, architecture or python version is not supported.
 Please refer to the [Prerequisites](../01-prerequisites.md) section for more details.
+It could also be the Python mirror source problem.
+In that case, please switch the mirror source and try again.
 ```

 ## Step 1: Download City Scene Data